Infest the Rats' Nest: Background and release

-Australian rock band King Gizzard & the Lizard Wizard released five albums in 2017, concluding with Gumboot Soup in December.
+King Gizzard & the Lizard Wizard released five albums in 2017, concluding with Gumboot Soup in December.
 Following a brief hiatus, on 21 January 2019 the band teased their fourteenth studio album, which would later be announced as Fishing for Fishies.
 Prior to its full release on 26 April 2019, the band surprise-released single "Planet B" on 8 April alongside a music video.
 The song's exclusion from the album's track listing and distinct sound led to speculation that the band might release a second album in 2019.

 During a question-and-answer on 30 April with fans on Reddit, the band confirmed the next album was at an early stage of production and would include "Planet B", but they had not decided if it would be released in 2019.
 The album was speculated to be titled Auto-Cremate, the band's username on their Reddit Q&A.

 On 29 May, the band released the album's second single "Self-Immolate" with another accompanying music video a week after a teaser on social media.
 On 18 June, the band posted another teaser on social media which confirmed the album's title.
 The album was officially announced three days later with a release date of 16 August.
 On 25 June, the band released a third single, "Organ Farmer", along with a music video that included fans as extras.
+On August 13, the band released Mars For The Rich, a first-person shooter browser game named after and featuring the album's second track.
 The album was released on August 17 on Flightless and ATO Records.